paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-053-miscellaneous-rights-and-benefits.md

   (C) in understanding the availability of, and obtaining any protections offered by, civilian and military protecting or restraining orders; and

-  (D) in understanding the eligibility and requirements for, and obtaining, any available military and veteran benefits, such as transitional compensation benefits found in [section 1059 of this title](./chapter-053-miscellaneous-rights-and-benefits.md#section-1059) and other State and Federal victims’ compensation programs.
+  (D) in understanding the eligibility and requirements for, and obtaining, any available military and veteran benefits, such as transitional compensation benefits found in [section 1059 of this title](./chapter-053-miscellaneous-rights-and-benefits.md#section-1059), [section 1408(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1408/h&num=0&edition=prelim), and other State and Federal victims’ compensation programs.

 (9) Legal consultation and assistance in connection with—